-Kings Heath Business Improvement District (Kings Heath BID) was formed in 2008.
+Kings Heath Business Improvement District

 There are hundreds of Business Improvement Districts (BID) across Britain.
 A BID is where a group of businesses in a geographically defined area agree to a small (usually under 3%) additional levy linked to their property’s rateable value, which they then use to improve the business and shopping environment, with the intention of ultimately increasing their sales.